TobikoData/sqlmesh/docs/guides/models.md

 `sqlmesh dag FILE`

-A file containing your project's DAG will be placed at the root of your project folder.
-Save this file using the `.html` extension and open it in your browser to view.
+An html file containing your project's DAG will be placed at the root of your project folder.
+The DAG can then be viewed by opening this file in your browser.